centreon/centreon-plugins/README.md

 ### Issues/bug reports

-If you encounter a behaviour that is clearly a bug or a regression, you are welcom to submit an [issue](https://github.com/centreon/centreon-plugins/issues).
+If you encounter a behaviour that is clearly a bug or a regression, you are welcome to submit an [issue](https://github.com/centreon/centreon-plugins/issues).
 Please be aware that this is an open source project and that there is no guaranteed response time.

 ### Questions/search for help